ReinerNippes/nextcloud/README.md

 Warning: Your existing nginx setup will be over written.
 Up to now I tested this only on new AWS EC2 Ubuntu machines.

-This playbook is yet not fully funtcional yet.
-After a first run nextcloud is install and ready for setup through the web ui.
-But if your run the playbook twice nextcloud is also configured with the parameter in the inventory.
-This should be fixed in future.

 Requirements
 ------------